Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Good Fortune & Prosperity

-Goldfish symbolize wealth and luck in Japanese culture.
+Goldfish symbolize wealth and luck.
 The red-and-white palette is festive — ideal for summer matsuri.

 Japanese woman in bamboo pattern yukata in bamboo forest